VedangAsgaonkar/ITSP-Speech-Emotion-Recognition-Dezipher/README.md

 ## Webapp
 [The Webapp](Webapp) Dezipher has been made to deploy the models.
 It has a Flask back-end and makes use of HTML, CSS and Javascript on the front-end.
 [Mattdiamond Recorderjs](https://github.com/mattdiamond/Recorderjs) has been used for taking live audio-input from the user.

+## Webapp Deployment
+The Dezipher webapp will soon be deployed on Google App Engine

+## Webapp Installation
+Beside the online version, a user may also install the Dezipher web app and run it on their own machine.

+### Steps for Installation